Anode1/SMBPANN/README.md

 The goal.
 Rather than implementing function
-PREDICTOR = FUNCTION (TrainingSet, TestingSet, NN_Topology, Error, ActivationFunction, JitterLevel), where NN_Topology is the hardcoded architecture of the net (number of hidden layers, form and number of edges), we want instead:
+PREDICTOR = FUNCTION (TrainingSet, TestingSet, NN_Topology, Error, ActivationFunction, JitterLevel), where NN_Topology is the hardcoded architecture of the net (number of hidden layers, form and number of edges, numerical parameters), we want instead:
 SELF_MODIFYING_PREDICTOR = FUNCTION (TrainingSet, TestingSet, Error)
-returning other parameters back to the network as a feedback (according to the performance function)
+returning other parameters back to the network as a feedback (according to the performance function), i.e. we want hyper-parameterization of the ANN.

 Language choice.
 Why java and not C++ and not ANSI C?
 1) According to a measurement 10 years ago, I program the same functionality 3+ times faster in Java than in ANSI C.